danieltalsky/the-land-of-breakfast-and-lunch/The Land of Breakfast and Lunch.materials/Release/source.txt

 [Your Brother]
 There is a couch in TLoUP.
 It is a supporter.
 It is fixed in place.
 The description of the couch is "This is the blue corduroy couch of your youth.
 You have rolled over on it many times and sat up to read it's wrinkled poem on your arm.
 Why would anyone get a corduroy couch?"
-There is a small, grimy penny under the couch.
+There is a penny.
+The penny can be found or lost.
+The penny is lost.
 The description of the penny is "It's a single penny, so grimy you can't read the date.
 It looks older than 1982, which means it's made of solid copper, but coated in rust and grime."
-There is a small, grimy penny.
-The penny can be found or lost.
-The penny is lost.
+The printed name of the penny is "small, grimy penny from under the couch".
 Instead of looking under the couch when the penny is lost:
 	move the penny to TLoUP;
 	now the penny is found;